Note: this post was originally published on Purcus.com, we have now moved it to it’s new home here on Blogging Wizard.

 You don’t need a degree in marketing to understand the absurdity of that sentiment.

 No, everyone is not your target market.
-We need to get specific, otherwise we’re going to waste our time and money marketing to the wrong people.
+We need to get specific with our niche, otherwise we’re going to waste our time and money marketing to the wrong people.

 The same goes for your online solopreneurship.

 You need to get specific — in a hurry — about exactly what services or products you will be offering.
 Of course, you can make course corrections as you go… but if you try to be all things to all people, you are setting yourself up for failure.

 Need more help?
 Check out Adam Connell’s article on choosing a niche.